Education is not just the key to breaking free from poverty, it's a pathway towards a brighter tomorrow.

 Where am I now?

-On a personal note, I married my childhood sweetheart and my free time is spent on meditating, playing tennis, cooking, learning classical Indian dancing, practicing water aerobics, running, going to the theatre, watching documentary films, listening to Bollywood songs, reading non-fiction literature, and working on social impact projects.
+Outside of work and school, I’m married to my childhood sweetheart and my free time is filled with meditating, playing tennis, cooking, exploring classical Indian dance, practicing water aerobics, running, watching theatre and documentary films, listening to Bollywood music, diving into non-fiction books, and advancing social impact projects.

-That being said, thank you for taking the time to visit.
-Feel free to reach out if you would like to connect and collaborate on a project.
-I’m always looking to be part of a higher mission.
+Thank you for taking the time to visit.
+If you’re interested in connecting or collaborating on a project, I’d love to hear from you.
+I’m always looking to be part of a greater mission.

 Sincerely,